mongodb/docs/source/reference/mongod.rst

 .. option:: --pidfilepath <path>

-   Specify a file location to hold the ":term:`PID`" or process ID of the :option:`mongod` process.
-Useful for tracking the :option:`mongod` process in combination with the :option:`mongod --fork` option.
+   Specify a file location to hold the ":term:`PID`" or process ID of the :program:`mongod` process.
+Useful for tracking the :program:`mongod` process in combination with the :option:`mongod --fork` option.

    If this option is not set, no PID file is created.